Ways PPC Consultants Look for Negative Keywords

 Within your Google Adwords account, keywords are required to run any search ads.
 If you are already creating a Google Adwords campaign, you are familiar with this.
 You add your keywords to an account, and Google will start matching you with the relevant search terms.
 To be clear, the search terms are what the user actually types into Google search.
 Negative keywords allow you to block out certain searches.
 You can add searches in as negative keywords and not have to worry about paying for those clicks.
 Negatives keywords can use exact, phrase, and broad match.
 Each having a different use case.

 You might think that if you create the perfect keyword lists, there would be no need for negative keywords.
-But, unfortunately, this is not the case.
+Unfortunately, this is not the case.
 With billions of searches conducted on Google each day, it is impossible to predict all of the ways your keywords will be searched.
-There are tools Google Adwords management agencies use to monitor searches, but even with this it’s impossible to predict every search.
+Even with the tools Google Adwords management agencies use to monitor searches, it’s still impossible to predict every search.
 And if you are only using Exact Match keywords, Google has introduced the new feature of “close variations.”
 This means for exact and phrase match keywords, Google can match you to variations, synonyms, and searches that have the same intent as your phrase.
-Most of the time, this is very helpful, matching you to high quality traffic beyond the scope of your keywords.
+Most of the time, this is very helpful; Google is matching you to high quality traffic beyond the scope of your keywords.
 But this can also get a little too broad, matching you to searches that you do not want to pay for.
-Start expanding to broach match types, and your search query reports can start to look very messy.
+Start expanding to broad match types, and your search query reports can start to look very messy.

 How Google Adwords Management Services Find Negative Keywords